Ki Aikido

 The profound goal of Aikido is physical and mental perfection, resulting in the capacity to be continuously protected from all forms of aggression—not just physical ones.

-We learn to achieve a calm mind and healthy body through deepening our breathing practice.
+We develop the ability to achieve a calm mind and healthy body through deepening our breathing practice.

 Breathing has a direct connection to health and mental calmness.
 Through coordination exercises, relaxation techniques, we develop mastery over this essential function.